oracle-livelabs/apex/employee-onboarding/2-data-load/2-data-load.md

 ## Task 1: Load Database objects

-In this task you will use SQL Scripts to quickly load and execute the required database objects including tables, procedures and packages.
-This script defines tables for an Employee Onboarding, including  Employees, Departments, Employee Trainings, and more.
+In this task you will use SQL Scripts to quickly load and execute the required database objects including tables, package and procedures.
+This script defines the database objects for an Employee Onboarding, including  Employees, Departments, Employee Trainings, and more.
 Once executed, you can review the tables in the Object Browser.

 1. In the Workspace home page, click the **SQL Workshop**.